Domaine Rostaing Tayard

 Mescolanza Spring Mountain District Syrah Blend 2017

 Popped and poured; enjoyed over the course of three days.
 Best on Day 1 and 2.
 The 2017 pours a deep garnet color with a near opaque core; medium viscosity with moderate staining of the tears.
 On the nose, the wine is developing with notes of ripe and tart black and blue fruits; blackberries, black cherry, fig, purple flowers, black pepper, dried herbs, a touch of licorice and mix of organic and inorganic earth.
 On the palate, the wine is dry with medium tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is medium.
 FWIW, I opened this after a 2010 Rostaing “Ampodium” and the School House showed pretty well.
-Drink now through 2032. — 7 days ago
+Drink now through 2032. — a year ago

 Douglas, Tom and 7 others liked this